Bread machine onion bread tastes great and the aroma while cooking is fantastic!! It’s so easy to put together. Just four ingredients!

 3 cups bread flour

-Note: This recipe is for a 1 1/2 pound machine or larger.
+- This bread machine onion bread recipe is for a 1.5 pound bread machine or larger.
+Use the basic setting and medium crust.